All Episodes

 What's on your mind today?

-Well, you know, I'm thinking after the whole impeachment thing is all said and done, uh I'm thinking President Trump should probably thank Adam Schiff.
+Well, you know, I'm thinking after the whole impeachment thing is all said and done, I'm thinking President Trump should probably thank Adam Schiff.

 He has done more to protect the presidency of Donald Trump than anybody else.

-I think listen, all of them run for like two weeks before the election in his home district so that the voters can thank him properly.
+He's run for like two weeks before the election in his home district so that the voters can thank him properly.

 They've done one thing for three years.

-They have not accepted the results of the American people, so they have tried to undermine Donald Trump.
+They have not accepted the results of the American people.

-And in spite of a 24-7, 365 effort every second minute hour of every 24-hour day, this they end up serving nobody but themselves and looking dumber by the minute.
+And in spite of a 24-7, 365 effort, every second minute hour of every 24-hour day, this, they end up serving nobody but themselves and looking dumber by the minute.

 This is almost manna from heaven.

-And then by the way, the candidates that they put forth to run against them, disaster.
+And then, by the way, the candidates that they put forth to run against them, disaster.

-The radical extreme 94 trillion dollar new green deal, debacle, Medicare for all debacle with no health uh care choices whatsoever.
+And the country is not going down the radical extreme $94 trillion new green deal debacle, Medicare for all debacle with no health care choices whatsoever.

 Thank you, Jimmy.